mxhzl/mxhzl.com/content/uses.md

 title = "Uses"
 +++

-In no particular order, a list of things I use.
+In no particular order, a list of things I use:

 I built this website (and am typing this currently) on a midnight, 13-inch, M3, 2024 MacBook Air.

-Although most of the time I end up using the PC I built myself (note: list out the specs of the PC), but doing any kind of coding on Windows is a nightmare from which I would never wake.
+Although most of the time I end up using the PC I built myself ([parts list](/pc.html)), but doing any kind of coding on Windows is a nightmare from which I would never wake.

 I code using [VSCodium](https://github.com/VSCodium/vscodium) (you can ready why [here](https://vscodium.com/#why)) or [neovim](https://neovim.io/) depending on the context and my mood.
 I usually play around with configuring neovim but then give up and use VSCodium because its what I am use to.